zswingle/GoogleMaps-Project/README.md

 git push -u origin master

-The Addition I made was I made the map look bigger and I added a marker in the map.
+The Addition I made was I made the map look bigger, changed the zoom on the map, and I added a marker in the map.